mihir-nakra/SpotifyAdBlocker/README.md

 # Usage
 When you open the application, it will prompt you with a few setup questions and then it will run in the background.
 It takes very little CPU usage and very little ram as well.
 I've added the Verson 1 .exe file into the repository, and if you want you are welcome to download it.
 The code that is in the repository is what is in the .exe, and nothing else has been added.
 If you don't trust me you can download the file and make it an executable yourself, it's not that hard.
 Thanks :)

-*Update, apparently the .exe file doesn't work right and I messed something up trying to make the file size smaller so don't use the .exe that is in there
+*The .exe file is fixed and it is in the folder.
+Download the one that says correct version on it, not the other one